mdn/translated-content-de/files/de/web/api/rtcrtpsender/setparameters/index.md

   params.encodings[0].maxBitrate = bitrate;
   await sender.setParameters(params);

-  // Wenn der neu geänderte Wert von scaleResolutionDownBy 1 ist,
+  // If the newly changed value of scaleResolutionDownBy is 1,
-  // verwenden Sie applyConstraints(), um sicherzustellen, dass die Höhe beschränkt ist,
+  // use applyConstraints() to be sure the height is constrained,
-  // da scaleResolutionDownBy möglicherweise nicht implementiert ist
+  // since scaleResolutionDownBy may not be implemented

   if (sender.getParameters().encodings[0].scaleResolutionDownBy === 1) {
     await sender.track.applyConstraints({ height });